Live and Interactive

-Tutorials for Year 10 and Year 11 students run for 60 minutes.
-Those for younger year groups run for 45 minutes.
+Tutorials typically run for 60 minutes per week.
 Students access the tutorials from school and from home, on weekdays after-school or on Saturdays.

 In each tutorial, the instructor uses PowerPoint presentations, video and animations to explain concepts and work through examples.
 Students develop their knowledge and skills by working on assigned questions and participating in discussion.
 To support assessment-for-learning, there are regular opportunities for multiple-choice quizzes and polls.